remibengtpettersen/Programutvikling/README.md

 160329 14:54
 Changes so that resource folder does not need to be set as a source folder.
 Removed method for reading inputsteam from source folder.

+160404 09:09
+Refactored the rule classes, especially CustomRule.
+All 2D-rules now have a ruleText which will be returned by toString().